Does your eyelid feel itchy, red, or even painful after getting eyelash extensions? If so, you may have Blepharitis.

 Keep lids healthy!
 Ask your lash tech if they have a low-fume glue option.
 Plus, you can have a patch test to see how your body deals with the extension products.

-How to Treat Blepharitis if You Have Eyelash Extensions
+How to Treat Blepharitis From Eyelash Extensions

 The first thing to do is to remove your eyelash extensions as soon as possible.
 You should contact your lash tech so that they can remove them professionally.
 Do not try to remove them at home by yourself.

-Next, you need to cleanse your lashes and eyelids using a fragrance-free, hypoallergenic cleanser.
+Moreover, you need to cleanse your lashes and eyelids using a fragrance-free, hypoallergenic cleanser.
 Gently massage your lashes with your fingertips for about 30 seconds to loosen any debris.